Game time: The Fed unveils a tougher plan to fight stubbornly high inflation

 Prices during the pandemic have been far from stable.

-The price of new cars, for example, has jumped 12% in the last year as automakers struggle with a shortage of semiconductors.
-That's had a spillover effect in the used car market, where prices have soared by 37%.
+The price of new cars, for example, has jumped 12% in the past year as automakers have struggled with a shortage of semiconductors.
+That's had a spillover effect in the used-car market, where prices have soared 37%.

-The Commerce Department warned this week it does not expect the semiconductor shortage to ease in the near future.
+The Commerce Department warned this week that it doesn't expect the semiconductor shortage to ease in the near future.

 Gasoline and groceries have also gotten more expensive.
-Price-checkers point to elevated inflation in more than two out of three categories the government tracks.
-Powell, who's been nominated for a second term as Fed chair, insists the central bank will not allow that continue indefinitely.
+Price-checkers point to elevated inflation in more than 2 out of every 3 categories the government tracks.

-"We know that high inflation exacts a toll, particularly for those less able to meet the higher costs of essentials like food, housing and transportation," Powell told Senators during his confirmation hearing.
-"We will use our tools to support the economy and a strong labor market and to prevent higher inflation from becoming entrenched."
+Powell acknowledged that's particularly hard on people with limited incomes, living paycheck to paycheck.

+"They're spending most or all of what they're earning on food, rent, gasoline," Powell said.
+"Basic necessities.
+So inflation, right away, right away, forces people like that to make very difficult decisions."

-Raising interest rates would not solve the supply chain woes, but are intended to tamp down consumer demand.
+Raising interest rates would not solve the supply chain woes but is intended to tamp down consumer demand.

 The Fed is also pursuing other actions to fight inflation